LeChat76/Projet10OC/README.md

     - Show issue(s) associated to an project you are contributor or author: `localhost:8000/api/project/<int:pk>/issue/`
     - Show specific issue if you are contributor or author: `localhost:8000/api/issue/<int:pk>/`
 - **PATCH** method:
-    - You can modify specific issue if you are contributor or author: `localhost:8000/api/issue/<int:pk>/`
+    - You can modify specific issue only if you are author: `localhost:8000/api/issue/<int:pk>/`
         - field you can modify : __priority__, __title__, __description__, __type__ and __statut__
 - **DEL** method:
-    - You can delete specific issue if only if you are the author: `localhost:8000/api/issue/<int:pk>/`
+    - You can delete specific issue only if you are the author: `localhost:8000/api/issue/<int:pk>/`

 ----------------------------------------------------------------------------------